Mohamedqadar-Ibrahim/WannaCry-Ransomware-Analysis/README.md

 ## **🏁 Conclusion**

-The WannaCry ransomware attack demonstrates the devastating impact that unpatched vulnerabilities can have on organizations.
+The WannaCry ransomware attack demonstrates the devastating impact that unpatched vulnerabilities can have on organisations.
 Through static and dynamic analysis, I gained insights into how the malware operates and how it can be mitigated.
 This case study serves as a foundational exploration of malware analysis, providing valuable lessons for protecting against future ransomware attacks.